joshuacox/cli-Intro-to-Git/README.md

 git commit -am 'second test'
 git log
 ```

+### WTF?!?!
  Ok so that was git in 60 seconds.
 What just went on?
-Let me be abit more verbose with an intro of some very basic commands with a basic explanation after:
+Let me be a bit more verbose with an intro of some very basic commands with a basic explanation after:
 ```
 pwd
 ```